kleineluka/modnamedhana/README.md

 > You can find the [mod content in /src-tauri/renpy/](https://github.com/kleineluka/modnamedhana/tree/main/src-tauri/renpy)!

 ### Installer Development
 - [Rust](https://www.rust-lang.org/) is the back-end.
 Why?
 It's lightweight, cross-platform, and easily redistributable... ~~and I needed an excuse to learn it~~.
+It also provides an easy and safe way to patch byte differences in the game's resource file (to add new sprites).
 - [Tauri](https://tauri.app/) is the front-end, for delivering an Electron experience without the bloat.
 This means that **Node** is the (other) package manager used here!

 > [!TIP]